ARY Digital Network: Criticism

 For a brief period in 2003, ARY Digital received criticism upon its airing of a prisoner's derogatory comments against the Anti-Terrorism Court (ATC-3) and a video showing balded young girls behind bars begging for mercy.
 The contempt of court proceedings against the officials of the network were withdrawn after the judge accepted unconditional apologies.

-Attempted take over of BOL Network and BOL News happened in August 2015 by ARY Digital Network CEO Salman Iqbal, who said that the decision was taken in view to provide career protection to media industry and its workers.
+An attempted takeover of BOL Network and BOL News took place in August 2015, carried out by ARY Digital Network CEO Salman Iqbal, who said that the decision was taken in view to provide career protection to media industry and its workers.
 The founder of ARY Group said that his media group would launch the transmission of the channel within three weeks.
 However this deal fell through and in September 2015 it was announced that ARY was not taking over BOL.